Gibson Sotheby’s International Realty | 168 Commercial Street Condominium.

 Thomas Green was a native of Iowa who originally served in the clergy.
 With a B.D. from the University of Chicago, he was ordained a minister in the United Church of Christ, in which he maintained a lifetime interest.
 Then he turned to architecture, earning an M.Arch. from Yale University, after which he joined The Architects Collaborative in Cambridge, a cutting-edge firm at the time, best known for its most senior partner, Walter Gropius.
 (Green was not, however, directly connected with the Murchison House project.)
 In 1966, he joined Benjamin Thompson, a TAC partner, in the new firm Benjamin Thompson & Associates.
 That placed him front and center for some of the more significant urban projects in the 1960s and ’70s: the Quincy Market-Faneuil Hall Marketplace in Boston, the Design Research Building and the Gutman Library of the Harvard School of Education in Cambridge, Navy Pier in Chicago, and Harborplace in Baltimore.
 The Gutman Library won the highest accolade bestowed by the Boston Society of Architects in 1973.
 Green was made a partner in the Thompson firm in 1989 and a Fellow in the American Institute of Architects.

 At 91 Commercial Street, Green finished designing a house for Congressman Studds in 1983.
 Then, he supervised a 1999 reconstruction.
-The most prominent element of the design was a towering, squared-off central dormer, which looks like the kind of gesture you might expect from the hand of an architect steeped in Cambridge Brutalism.
-Even if the dormer irritated purist passers-by, it must have bathed the interior of the house in light.
+The most prominent element of the design was a central stair tower that looks like the kind of gesture you might expect from someone steeped in Cambridge Brutalism.
 (A subsequent owner modified it substantially.)
 In 2004, when same-sex marriage became legal in Massachusetts, Green wed David Simpson of York, Me., his partner of 21 years.
 That was the year Studds married Dean T. Hara, with whom he shared 91 Commercial.
-Green and Studds are immured in the same place at Mount Auburn Cemetery.
+Green and Studds are immured in the same place at Mount Auburn Cemetery in Cambridge.
 Studds’s inscription says, “U.S. Representative.”
 Just above that, Green’s says, “F.A.I.A.”

 Atlantic Bay’s logo was a play on the Long Point “floater” plaques.